|PHONE: (219) 464-5254||EMAIL: email@example.com||Follow @CoachLottich|

-Lottich arrived at Valparaiso University in summer 2013 and has spent the last three seasons as an assistant coach on the Valpo men’s basketball coaching staff, helping guide the Crusaders to 78 victories during that span.
-Valpo has won two Horizon League regular season championships and one league tournament title in Lottich’s tenure.
+Lottich arrived at Valparaiso University in summer 2013 and helped guide the Crusaders to 78 victories over his three seasons as an assistant.
+Valpo won two Horizon League regular season championships and one league tournament title over those three years.

-The Crusaders have recorded the top two victory totals in program history in the last two seasons with Lottich on the bench.
+The Crusaders recorded the top two victory totals in program history over Lottich's final two years as an assistant.
 Valpo broke the previous school record for wins in a season during the 2014-2015 campaign, winning 28 games and earning a berth in the NCAA Tournament.
-This past season, Valpo won a program-record 30 games and advanced to the NIT championship game at Madison Square Garden.
+Then, the 2015-2016 season saw Valpo win a program-record 30 games and advance to the NIT championship game at Madison Square Garden.

 Lottich brings nearly a decade of professional playing experience to the head coaching position at Valparaiso University.
 Lottich spent eight years playing professionally in Japan for the Oita Heat Devils and the Osaka Evessa, earning All-Star recognition four times.
 He also played one season in Germany in the Bundesliga for the Dusseldorf Giants, played one season in New Zealand in the NBL for the Harbor Heat and was a member of the New Jersey Nets’ summer league team in 2004.